 Luke 8:1 And it happened after these things that Y'shua was going around in the cities and in the villages and was preaching and declaring the Kingdom of Elohim.

-Philippians 2:5-11 and John 10:22-39 tell us that Yeshua IS ELOHIM - but we need to understand that the RUACH OF YHWH was encased in the flesh of the SON, and it is that THAT FLESH that was pierced!
-YHWH Himself was never born, nor did He die.
+Philippians 2:5-11 and John 10:22-39 both suggest that Yeshua IS ELOHIM - but we need to understand that the RUACH OF YHWH was encased in the flesh of the SON, and it is that THAT FLESH that was pierced!
+YHWH Himself was not pierced, He was not born, and He never died!

 A beautiful and simple explanation from Dr. Robin Gould, D.R.E., LMFT: If you've ever put your arms in the sleeves of an incubator to be able to touch a baby without harming the baby (or seen someone do it) perhaps you can understand this analogy: The person of Jesus (represented by the sleeves of the incubator) has the fullest expression of Yah's Ruach possible dwelling within him (your arms in the incubator sleeves) while still being "connected" to the Creator (the rest of your body in this metaphor) who is interacting with baby (humanity) through those sleeves.
 But the sleeves and the incubator are not themselves, Yah.